vega/vega-lite-api/docs/api/configPoint.md

 <a id="toggle" href="#toggle">#</a>
 <em>configPoint</em>.<b>toggle</b>(<em>value</em>)

-Controls whether data values should be toggled (inserted or removed from a point selection) or only ever inserted into multi selections.
+Controls whether data values should be toggled (inserted or removed from a point selection) or only ever inserted into point selections.

+One of:
-One of: - `true` -- the default behavior, which corresponds to `"event.shiftKey"`.
-As a result, data values are toggled when the user interacts with the shift-key pressed. - `false` -- disables toggling behaviour; as the user interacts, data values are only inserted into the multi selection and never removed. - A [Vega expression](https://vega.github.io/vega/docs/expressions/) which is re-evaluated as the user interacts.
-If the expression evaluates to `true`, the data value is toggled into or out of the multi selection.
-If the expression evaluates to `false`, the multi selection is first clear, and the data value is then inserted.
+- `true` -- the default behavior, which corresponds to `"event.shiftKey"`.
+As a result, data values are toggled when the user interacts with the shift-key pressed.
+- `false` -- disables toggling behaviour; the selection will only ever contain a single data value corresponding to the most recent interaction.
+- A [Vega expression](https://vega.github.io/vega/docs/expressions/) which is re-evaluated as the user interacts.
+If the expression evaluates to `true`, the data value is toggled into or out of the point selection.
+If the expression evaluates to `false`, the point selection is first cleared, and the data value is then inserted.
 For example, setting the value to the Vega expression `"true"` will toggle data values without the user pressing the shift-key.

 __Default value:__ `true`